House Party (1990 film): Plot

+Although Kid and Sydney have eyes for each other, Sharane decides to flirt with Kid openly, much to Sydney's disgust.
+Kid offers to walk them home from the party; as he and Sharane are retrieving their coats from upstairs, Pop arrives.
+Sydney tricks him into thinking Kid has already left.
+Pop vows to wait for Kid at home.
 Play stops the party after his bathroom toilet is broken.
-Although Kid and Sydney have eyes for each other, Sharane decides to flirt with Kid openly, much to Sydney's disgust.
-Soon, the three leave the party, but when Kid tries to make advances on Sharane, she rebuffs him.
-Kid walks Sydney back home, and, after some argument, the pair calm down.
+When Kid tries to make advances on Sharane before dropping her off, she rebuffs him.
+Kid walks an upset Sydney back home, and, after arguing, the pair admit their attraction for each other.

-Sydney allows Kid to sneak into her house.
-The two are about to have sex there when she stops him, wanting to know if she is simply his second choice.
+Sydney allows Kid into her house.
+The two are about to have sex when she stops him, wanting to know if she is simply his second choice.
 Kid admits that Sydney was his first choice all along.
 However, they do not do anything after realizing that Kid's only condom is too old to be used.
 When Sydney's parents come home – now revealed as one of the couples at the high-school reunion including the man Kid ran into – Sydney helps Kid sneak out of the house.

-Kid manages to get out of another scrape with Stab and his brothers and they all end up in a jail cell.
-Facing threats of gang rape, Kid entertains the rest of the men in the cell by rapping, distracting them long enough for Play, Sharane, Bilal, and Sydney to arrive and bail him out.
+Kid manages to get out of another scrape with Stab and his brothers, but they are all arrested and placed in a jail cell.
+Facing threats of gang rape, Kid begins rapping, distracting the other men in the cell long enough for Play, Sharane, Bilal, and Sydney to arrive and bail him out.

 Later, the five friends say their good nights.
+Sharane agrees to go out with Play, but doesn't allow him to kiss her.
 Kid and Sydney share a passionate kiss.
-After Play and Bilal drop him off, Kid sneaks in the house and gets undressed.
+Afterward, Play and Bilal scold Kid for not having unprotected sex, accusing him of being too much like Pop.
+They drop him off; Kid sneaks into his house.
 As he is about to get into bed, he looks up to find Pop holding a belt as he prepares to spank him.
 As the credits roll, Pop is heard hitting Kid with the belt making various comments before telling him to go to sleep and not to wake up until he tells him to.

-In the mid-credits, the roof that was blown off earlier lands on top of the departing police officers.
+In the mid-credits, the roof that was blown off earlier lands on top of the departing neighborhood police officers.